Quantum modeling of radical pair magnetic sensor based on electric dipole moment

 The initial state of the nuclear spin is considered to be a completely mixed state, which is described by the following density matrix:

-The spatial component is considered as a two-level system that transitions from the ground state $ |g\rangle $ with $L_z=-1$ to the excited state $|e\rangle $ with $L_z=0$.
-In this model, changes in orbital angular momentum can be probed in Hilbert space.
-The initial state of the spatial part of the system is defined as follows:
+The spatial states are considered as a two-level system that transitions from the ground state $ |g\rangle $ with $L_z=-1$ to the excited state $|e\rangle $ with $L_z=0$.
+In this model, for compatibility with real atomic states, we considered a three dimensional space for the angular momentum but only two of the three levels are being used.
+The initial spatial state of the system is defined as follows:

-we considered our initial state entangled in its spin states (singlet) and separated in spatial states ( Fig \ref{re_my})..
+we considered our initial state entangled in its spin states (singlet) and separated in spatial states ( Fig \ref{re_my}).
 However, during the time evolution of the system, both the spatial and spin components become entangled.
 Our main goal in considering the interaction between electron spin dynamics and its spatial dynamics is to determine the biophysical mechanism for detecting or converting the Earth's magnetic field information into understandable signals through the electric dipole moment.

 We expect this dipole moment to be sensitive to the properties of the external magnetic field.
-On the other hand, the electric field resulting from the dipole moment may be able to interact with surrounding biological structures and thus establish a pathway for transmitting the necessary information for magnetic navigation. the dipole moment operator for the radical pair system is:
+On the other hand, the electric field resulting from the dipole moment may be able to interact with surrounding biological structures and thus establish a pathway for transmitting the necessary information for magnetic navigation.
+The dipole moment operator for the radical pair system is:

 Where $\mathbf{e}$ is the elementary charge , and $\mathbf{r}$ is the position operator.
 The vector operator $\mathbf{r}$ is expressed as: